 When I ask this, I’m checking to see if indigestion/heartburn might be an issue.
 I keep following with clarifying questions until I’m sure it’s not simply a sore throat.
-If I think it’s indigestion, I might try a digestive tonic.
+If I think it’s indigestion, I might try a digestive tonic or bone broth.

-Remedies That May Help: Digestive tonic such as apple cider vinegar.
+Remedies That May Help: Digestive tonic such as these chamomile bitters or apple cider vinegar.

 May Be Helpful For: Constipation, Emotional Upset

 According to Dr. Carolyn Dean, author of The Magnesium Miracle, low magnesium levels can slow down the bowels and cause constipation.
-Because it is not absorbed well via the digestive tract but is absorbed well through skin, many care providers suggest improving magnesium levels with epsom salt baths or magnesium oil.
+Not all forms of magnesium are absorbed well via the digestive tract, so I’ve written a guide to choosing magnesium supplements.

-Magnesium is also often referred to as the “Relaxation Mineral” and the “Ultimate Chill Pill” because of it’s ability to promote relaxation and help the body adapt to stress, which may be helpful if a stomach ache is due to emotional upset. (source 1, source 2)
+Magnesium is also often referred to as the “Relaxation Mineral” and the “Ultimate Chill Pill” because of its ability to promote relaxation and help the body adapt to stress, which may be helpful if a stomach ache is due to emotional upset.
+(5)(6)